not2much/ai/README.md

 ## Who should read this

-This is an SE and AI training toolkit for newbies, guiding them to a cheaper simpler fast way to approach Se and AI.
+This is an SE and AI training toolkit for newbies, guiding them to a cheaper simpler fast way to approach SE and AI.

 No, this does not handle generation (yet).
 But it does do classification, regressions, clustering, optimziation, explantion, planning, etc, etc, etc.